gw-odw/odw-2019/Challenge/CHALLENGE.md

 1. What is the time of the merger?
 (Hint: a plot of the q-transform could help)

-2. Generate and a time-domain template waveform using approximate "SEOBNRv4_opt".
+2. Generate and a time-domain template waveform using approximate "SEOBNRv4_opt" with the same parameters as above.
 Plot this waveform.

 3. Calculate a PSD of the data, and plot this on a log-log scale.
 Use axes ranging from 20 Hz up to the Nyquist frequency.